5jt/dyalog-cookbook/manuscript/11_makeme.md

 A> ### More complex scenarios
 A>
 A> In a more complex application than ours you might prefer a different approach.
-Using an INI file for this is not a bad idea: it gives you way more freedom in defining all sorts of things while a DYAPP allows you to define just the modules to be loaded.
+Using an INI file for this is not a bad idea: it gives you way more freedom in defining all sorts of things while a DYAPP allows you to define just the modules to be loaded, and to execute some code.
 A>
 A> Also, if you have not one but quite a number of applications to deal with it is certainly not a bad idea to use a generalized user command like `]runmake`.